 How is SPIN-Farming learned?

 Thousands of self-starting new farmers have launched their businesses by purchasing the SPIN-Farming guides from this site and implementing the system.
-Anyone who purchases any guide is also invited to join the SPIN farmers online learning hub Backyard Riches for ongoing advice and support.
+Anyone who purchases any guide is also invited to join the SPIN farmers online support group Backyard Riches for ongoing advice.

 Can I get a certificate in SPIN-Farming?